vdw/Inhibitor/README.md

 [Download][1] the latest version that comes with CodeIgniter 2.1.2 and an example page that tests three PHP error levels.

   [1]: https://bitbucket.org/vdw/inhibitor/get/bba9455842dc.zip

+## Copyright and license

+Copyright (©) 2012 Dimitris Krestos.
+See LICENSE for details.